 - Concrete finishing tools for slab work (wood or magnesium floats, a tamper, a bull float, a fresno, a seamer, and a steel trowel).

 - Tools for block work (a trowel, a 4- foot level, a joint finisher).

 Laying Out the Foundation

-The first step in building a foundation is to set up string lines to establish the outside edges of the foundation wall (not the foundation footing), the limits of excavation, exact location of footing trenches, & accurate placement of concrete blocks or form boards for foundation walls.
-String lines are usually stretched between temporary batter boards & can be taken down & put back up as needed.
+The first step in building a foundation is to set up string lines to establish the outside edges of the foundation wall (not the foundation footing), the limits of excavation, exact location of footing trenches, and accurate placement of concrete blocks or form boards for foundation walls.
+String lines are usually stretched between temporary batter boards and can be taken down and put back up as needed.
 Because an addition abuts the house along at least one wall, you can use the house instead of batter boards for that side.

 If your addition will be close to the setback limits of your property, verify the property lines.
 Your building inspection department may even re quire a certified survey.

 You will need one or two helpers to lay out string lines.
 The following procedure is for a simple rectangular addition, but similar techniques can be used for more complex additions.

 1. Mark where outside edges of new foundation will intersect house foundation.
 Using level to keep lines plumb, scribe vertical lines onto siding at these two points.
 (No line is necessary if addition wall lines up with corner of house.)
 If edge of addition lines up with one interior wall, take accurate measurements from inside house and drill pilot holes from outside to make sure your line on siding corresponds with outside edge of intersecting wall stud.

 Scribe a cutting line farther out from foundation line to allow for thickness of new siding on addition wall, depending on how new siding will be joined with old later on.